 Can I smoke multiple blocks at once?

-Smoked cream cheese is one of those recipes that sounds almost too simple to be worth the effort — until you try it and watch a full block disappear from the table in under ten minutes.
+Smoked cream cheese is one of those recipes that sounds too simple to be worth the effort-until you watch a full block disappear from the table in under ten minutes.
 Two ingredients, two hours of hands-off smoke time, and you get an appetizer that consistently outperforms dishes that took ten times the work.
+The versatility is the beauty:<

 Smoked Cream Cheese